Fiserv/Commerce-Hub/docs/Resources/Guides/Convenience-Fees.md

 # Convenience Fees

 Convenience fees are charges levied for the privilege of paying for a product or service using an alternative payment, or a payment method that is not standard for the merchant.
+Convenience Fees facilitate this, passing the cost from the Merchant to consumer.

 A merchant that charges a convenience fee must ensure that the fee is: